Credentialing Categories

 -

-(Optional) Add a description—this appears as a hover tooltip in the Provider module.
+(Optional) Add Credentialing Information in the text box—this appears as a hover tooltip in the Provider module.

 -